antgotgithub/Azure-Microsoft-Sential-Lab/Threat-hunting.md

 Added two queries for the hunt-
-One query for New user detected
+One query for New user detected and one for user deleted
 ![](images/new2.png)
-One query for User deleted
 ![](images/new3.png)

 Created and deleted a new user in Entra ID